Reviewing Hospitals for Disclosure and Apology

-Over the last 10 years, there has been a growing number of hospitals and nursing homes that have adopted disclosure and apology programs.
+Over the last decade, there has been a growing number of hospitals and nursing homes that have adopted disclosure and apology programs.
 Instead of running away from errors and litigating for years, these organizations stay connected with patients and families after something goes wrong, honestly review what happened, and then communicate the findings with the family and resolve any wrong doing.
 Families who experienced medical errors that caused injury or death are given a true apology (“We are sorry…we made the following mistake..”), and then all financial and emotional needs are met in a fair, upfront manner without the need for protracted litigation.
 Several hospitals in the United States have reported in peer-reviewed scientific journals that disclosure and apology actually lowers litigation costs while dramatically improving patient safety.
 In fact, it has been shown that disclosure works best with “major” cases such as crippling injuries or death.
 Finally, disclosure and apology was recently endorsed by the American Medical Association.

 Despite the successes, disclosure and apology is still a relatively new idea and it represents a major cultural shift away from the old “deny and defend” way of handling medical errors.
 Most hospitals and nursing homes understand the economic and safety benefits from disclosure and apology, but not enough healthcare systems have fully implemented disclosure and apology.
 Not enough doctors, nurses, risk and claims managers, and defense lawyers have been taught how to say “sorry” and run to problems.
 Nevertheless, most healthcare CEOs will adamantly reply “Yes!” when asked if they tell families the truth when something goes wrong, yet, a close look under hood often tells a different story.